nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 4.3.1 Retrieve the last valid command

-**Description:** Given that the last valid command executed is most likely to be repeated during the API development & verification process, a special key combination <kbd>ctrl</kbd> + <kbd>up-arrow</kbd> (Windows) / <kbd>cmd</kbd> +
+**Description:** Given that the last valid command executed by the user is most likely to be repeated during the API development
+& verification process, a special key combination <kbd>ctrl</kbd> + <kbd>up-arrow</kbd> (Windows) / <kbd>cmd</kbd> +
 <kbd>up-arrow</kbd> (macOS) is available to set the
 command box with that last command.